zzonyo/trust-docs-test/source/index.html.md

 # Websocket Asset and Order (to be obsolete on Feb 28)

-<aisde class="warning">Asset and Order Websocket v1 will be obsolete on Feb 28, 2021, please migrate to v2 if you are still using v1.</aside>
+<aside class="warning">Asset and Order Websocket v1 will be obsolete on Feb 28, 2021, please migrate to v2 if you are still using v1.</aside>

 ## Introduction (to be obsolete on Feb 28)